pzstar/hashthemes-demo-importer/readme.txt

 Contributors: hashthemes
 Tags: demo importer, hashthemes, widgets, content, import, one click import, content Requires at least: 5.0
-Tested up to: 5.8.1
+Tested up to: 5.8
-Stable tag: 1.0
+Stable tag: 1.1.2
 Requires PHP: 5.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 HashThemes Demo importer imports the demo with just single click.
 It is as easy as that.
 It also install all the recommended or required plugins and also reset the website.
+This plugin is specially built to import the demo for the themes of HashThemes but will also work with any other theme using the filter.

 == Description ==